 ChatGPT for Excel — AI enters financial spreadsheets

-ChatGPT for Excel is available in beta for Business, Enterprise, Edu, Teachers, Pro and Plus users in the United States on Excel desktop.
+ChatGPT for Excel is available in beta for Business, Enterprise, Edu, Teachers, Pro, and Plus users in the United States on Excel desktop.

 GitHub Copilot — GPT-5.4 GA, Jira agent, agentic code review

-GPT-5.4 generally available in Copilot
+GPT-5.4 in general availability in Copilot

-5 March — OpenAI’s GPT-5.4 is now GA in GitHub Copilot for all Pro, Pro+, Business and Enterprise plans.
-The model is available in VS Code (v1.104.1+), Visual Studio (17.14.19+), JetBrains (1.5.66+), Xcode (0.48.0+), Eclipse (0.15.1+), github.com, GitHub Mobile, GitHub CLI and Copilot Coding Agent.
+March 5 — OpenAI’s GPT-5.4 is now GA in GitHub Copilot for all Pro, Pro+, Business, and Enterprise plans.
+The model is available in VS Code (v1.104.1+), Visual Studio (17.14.19+), JetBrains (1.5.66+), Xcode (0.48.0+), Eclipse (0.15.1+), github.com, GitHub Mobile, GitHub CLI, and Copilot Coding Agent.

 Copilot Coding Agent for Jira (Public Preview)